How Technology is Revolutionizing the Energy Sector

 So, how is technology playing its part in the energy sector?

 Smart meters in every home and business

 The smart meter is empowering businesses and homeowners around the world and enabling them to take control of their energy usage more accurately than ever before.
 The data collected by each meter has become incredibly useful to analysts; calculating the amount of energy each home or business uses, the meters provide details pertaining to appliance performance, and our personal habits.
-Via smart meters the energy sector gains a real insight into energy usage and spending and can begin to map trends that will dictate future energy supplies.
+Via smart meters from JSG Metering solutions the energy sector gains a real insight on spending and can begin to map trends that will dictate future energy supplies.

 Wastewater holds the key to sustainable, and clean energy.
 It’s perfectly possible to gather electricity and heat energy during the treatment of wastewater by means of biotechnology, which renders such a process far more environmentally friendly, and safer, than with the use of chemicals.
 It’s a growing market; there are numerous scientists and researchers currently working to develop this sustainable, and efficient source of energy.
 Jan Berkowitz, a veteran energy executive, is just one of the minds working on such a project.
 Currently spearheading the manufacturing of a complete line of wastewater equipment and commercial facilities around the world, Mr. Berkowitz has been an energy industry leader for a quarter of a century; his passion and appreciation for the technology involved is apparent.